 - Quality of place assets: ample opportunities for cultural activities, recreation, shopping, restaurants, and sporting events

 The Lehigh Valley has boasted many success stories in the life sciences research and manufacturing sector in recent years.
-For example, OraSure Technologies was recently commissioned by the federal government to help fight the spread of the Ebola virus.
+For example, OraSure Technologies was commissioned by the federal government to help fight the spread of the Ebola virus as well as Covid-19.
 This company began in a business incubator in Bethlehem, Pa., where the economic assets of the Lehigh Valley allowed it to grow into a national leader in point-of-care diagnostics tests and specimen collection devices.